jabjoe/dyslexic_reader/README.md

 It is my Dyslexic aid.
 I'll be honest, it's quick and dirty because it's just for me.

 At the moment this is purely for GNU/Linux because that's my home.
+The code is not Shakespear and does not all work, but it's good enough for my uses.

 Feel free to use it and patches are most welcome.

 Install